Red giant

 Many of the well-known bright stars are red giants because they are luminous and moderately common.
 The K0 RGB star Arcturus is 36 light-years away, and Gacrux is the nearest M-class giant at 88 light-years' distance.

 A red giant will usually produce a planetary nebula and become a white dwarf at the end of its life.

 Characteristics

-An illustration comparing the structure of the Sun (left) and its possible future as a red giant (right; not to scale).
+An illustration comparing the structure of the Sun (left) and its possible future as a red giant (right; not to scale, this image is of a false color for more contrast and does not depict stellar mass loss and the asymmetry of a red giant and the Sun is actually beige-white; an actual red giant would be orange-white to human eyes).
 The inset at the bottom right shows a size comparison.